The most frequent dental appointment in dentistry is a dental examination, sometimes known as a checkup.

 Your teeth and oral health has to be evaluated by your dentist because that information will serve as the basis of any necessary treatment plans.

 The majority of dentists advise getting your teeth checked once a year.
 Depending on how healthy your teeth and gums are, some people may need a dental checkup less frequently, while others may need one more frequently.
+Your best dentist for dental exams in Dublin.

 If you are a new patient, your dentist will first ask you a few medical questions and have you fill out a form about your medical history.
 It’s possible to question current patients if anything has changed since their last visit.
 This is to make sure that your medical history hasn’t changed significantly.